 Instructions

-- Add the chopped potatoes and sliced carrots to the pot of broth.
-Simmer for about 15 minutes, or until the vegetables are tender.
+- Lift out the carrot and onion and discard them.
+Remove the cod carefully and set it aside on a plate.
+Add the chopped potatoes and sliced carrots to the broth and continue to simmer for about 15 minutes, until the vegetables are fork-tender.

-- Serve warm, topped with fresh scallions and a sprinkle of black pepper.
+- Stir in the dill, cover the pot with a lid, and switch off the heat.
+Let the soup rest for 10 minutes so the flavours can settle.
+Serve warm in bowls, topped with fresh scallions and a crack of black pepper.
 Pair with rye bread or rye crackers for a complete meal.